 X-Altra RIAA Phono EQ Preamp

-The X-Altra MC/MM Phono EQ amp design is now complete, tested, documented and will be published by a US based audio journal in October and November 2020.
+The X-Altra MC/MM Phono EQ amp design is now complete, tested, documented and will be published in a US based audio journal.
 Some photos of the completed preamplifier are shown below.

 The ‘X-Altra Phono EQ Preamp’ is an accurate, very low noise high performance phono equalizer that will accept moving coil and moving magnet inputs.
 A low noise mains power supply (3.5 Watts) is integrated into the unit, which is housed in a half width Modushop ‘Galaxy’ housing.